tstarrlab/SARSr-CoV_MAP_NHP-imprinting/SRA_upload_Illumina/README.md

 Click *Microbe*--although we are studying a pathogen it's not a direct clinical sample but an experiment using yeast on a pathogen, which is why we choose this sample type.
 Then click `Continue`.
 Now you enter the sample attributes.
-For the sample name, provide a short name that describes the sample, such as `sarbecovirus_PRD0038-serum-profiling`.
+For the sample name, provide a short name that describes the sample, such as `sarbecovirus_imprinted-serum-profiling`.
 Also provide the rest of the information:

   - Organism: Severe acute respiratory syndrome-related coronavirus